Business Studies and Marketing

 Aims of the Course

 Does your child have a head for business or an interest in marketing?
 Or perhaps they can picture themselves running a company one day, or playing a crucial role in the growth and success of an organisation.
 What about having aspirations to be a manager in a business, or just have an interest in the news and how the government and its policies affect their everyday lives?
-If the answer is yes to any of these questions, then Business Studies is the right introduction for them!
+If the answer is yes to any of these questions, then Business Studies and Marketing is the right introduction for them!

 Homework Expectations